-To inform this paper, Nemours and PHI engaged a sample of hospitals and health systems considered to be at the forefront of the upstream movement insofar as they have taken steps to formalize their commitment to transformation and have taken definitive action to engage diverse community stakeholders to address the Moving Health Care Upstream (MHCU) is a collaborative effort co-led by Nemours Children's Health System and UCLA's Center for Healthier Children, Families & Communities.
+Moving Health Care Upstream (MHCU) is a collaborative effort co-led by Nemours Children's Health System and UCLA's Center for Healthier Children, Families & Communities.
 MHCU creates, tests, and disseminates strategies for producing large-scale, sustainable population health improvements.
 The focus is on helping health care providers collaborate with other community-based organizations to help children, patients, and families access new resources to address upstream drivers of health.
 While the lens is children and families, the work applies generally to communities.
 MHCU was established with support from the Kresge Foundation.
-To learn more, please visit http://movinghealthcareupstream.org
+For more information, click and visit: Moving Health Care Upstream

-SDOH.
-Given that many such leaders were already affiliated with MHCU and/or AGLH, the initial invitation list was developed from the membership of these two initiatives.
-Fifteen hospitals and health systems affiliated with Moving Health Care Upstream and/or the Alignment of Government and Leadership in Health Care initiative were invited to participate as Policy Leaders (i.e. experts; key informants).
-In addition, three hospitals and health systems not affiliated with MHCU or AGLH were invited based on the fact that the project leaders and/or advisors were aware of the health care transformation efforts of these entities, and that entities are widely considered to be national leaders in this space.
+With support from the Robert Wood Johnson Foundation, a partnership was established with The Governance Institute, Public Health Institute, and Stakeholder Health to support the engagement of healthcare leaders and their board members to build momentum for healthcare transformation.
+The goal of the AGLH initiative is to accelerate transformation by building knowledge of placebased, population health improvement among board members of hospitals and health systems.
+For more information, click and visit: Alignment of Governance & Leadership in Healthcare (AGLH) Track fact that the project leaders and/or advisors were aware of the health care transformation efforts of these entities, and that entities are widely considered to be national leaders in this space.
 All 18 invited hospitals and health systems agreed to participate.
 Participation included completion of an organizational self-assessment, a follow-up phone interview to collect qualitative data on activities reported in the assessment tool, attendance at an in-person meeting to review and discuss synthesized data from self-assessments, and as-needed emails and additional phone calls.
 An Advisory Group of experts in health care policy supported the project by giving input to its design and process, the list of invited hospitals and health systems, the processing of synthesizing and summarizing findings, and plans for disseminating findings.
 Please see Appendix A for lists of Policy Leaders, Advisory Group Members and Project Leadership.

-This work reinforced the knowledge that without buy-in to transformationoriented principles and practices from organizational leaders, progress cannot be made at the system level.
-It is clear that there are certain conditional elements that are central to advancement in system transformationincluding the system's understanding and strategic adoption of key institutional characteristics necessary to achieve organizational policy change.
+This work reinforced the knowledge that without buy-in to transformation-oriented principles and practices from organizational leaders, progress cannot be made at the system level.
+It is clear that there are certain conditional elements that are central to advancement in system transformation-including the system's understanding and strategic adoption of key institutional characteristics necessary to achieve organizational policy change.
 In addition, changes to organizational functions and processes are inherent in the necessary shift from volume to value as transformation occurs.